High Risk Car Insurance: How to Find the Best High Risk Auto Insurance

 It's important to be honest about your driving record when you are shopping for high risk coverage.
 Providing accurate information makes it possible for insurance companies to give you accurate quotes.
 Remember that if you accept a policy and then the company finds out there's more on your record, they'll increase your rate anyway.
 It's best to be honest and get the right quotes from the start.

 Going From High Risk To Low Risk Insurance

 Remember that you won't be a high risk driver forever.
 As tickets and accidents fall off your record, you can check back and get quotes to find out how your rates might drop as a result.
 While you won't necessarily get back to a standard policy right away, you could get lower rates every time you renew if your driving record is improving.

-It doesn't take long to get online insurance quotes on icandrive.ca, so take a moment to compare premium options whenever you are up for renewal.
+It doesn't take long to get free online car insurance quotes or motor bike insurance through the free services at icandrive.ca, so take a moment to compare premium options whenever you are up for renewal.
 It's up to you to stay on top of your insurance rates and find out when you might be able to see a reduction in what you are paying.
 It's a good rule of thumb to check several insurance companies every time you renew.
 Remember that although tickets and accidents may fall off your driving record the date you got them, for insurance companies the rate change happens on renewal.
 They start charging on renewal and will remove the charge on renewal as well.
 That means your policy renewal date is the best time to compare quotes.